greenelab/TDMresults/README.md

     library("devtools")
     install_github(repo = "quantroSim", username = "stephaniehicks")

+By default, all input data is expected to be in this local directory and normalized data and figure output is within this directory as well.
+If you'd like to change this behavior, modify "directories.R".

 Acknowledgements:
 This research is funded in part by the Gordon and Betty Moore Foundation’s